Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles

 To quantify the degree of spin polarization we perform a Stern-Gerlach experiment after the MOT light is switched off, where we briefly turn on a gradient field before imaging.
-Given the size and the temperature of the MOT we cannot resolve the individual spin components but can use the vertical cloud size $\sigma_z^{\rm sg}$, normalized $\sigma_z^n=\sigma_z^{\rm sg}/\sigma_z^{0}$ to the one without gradient pulse $\sigma_z^0$, as a merit for the polarization purity.
-At detunings $\Delta_{626}\geq 2\pi\times1.4$MHz the normalized size is $\sigma_z^n\rightarrow 1$ .
-This is consistent with the behavior observed in other experiments \cite{Dreon2017,Maier2014,Frisch2012}, explained by the sagging of the cloud under the quadrupole center in order to provide equilibrium between gravity and the radiative forces, subsequently leading to optical pumping due to the predominant $\sigma^{-}$ transition.
-We choose the limiting value of $\Delta_{626}=2\pi\times1.4$MHz as a compromise between spin purity and cloud size, given that the horizontal size $\sigma_x$ grows linearly with the detuning and compromises the dipole trap loading efficiency later on.
+Given the size and the temperature of the MOT we cannot resolve the individual spin components.
+Instead we record the vertical cloud size after Stern-Gerlach expansion $\sigma_z^{\rm sg}$ and compare it to the bare size without gradient field $\sigma_z^0$, to get the normalized size $\sigma_z^n=\sigma_z^{\rm sg}/\sigma_z^{0}$, which we use as merit for the polarization purity.
+At detunings $\Delta_{626}\geq 2\pi\times1.4$~MHz, we find $\sigma_z^n\rightarrow 1$, meaning that the cloud is polarized.
+This is consistent with the behavior observed in other experiments~\cite{Dreon2017,Maier2014,Frisch2012}, explained by the sagging of the cloud under the quadrupole center in order to provide equilibrium between gravity and the radiative forces, subsequently leading to optical pumping due to the predominant $\sigma^{-}$ transition.
+We choose the limiting value of $\Delta_{626}=2\pi\times1.4$~MHz as a compromise between spin purity and cloud size, given that the horizontal size $\sigma_x$ grows linearly with the detuning and compromises the dipole trap loading efficiency later on.
 The spin polarization is crucial for the subsequent evaporative cooling in the dipole trap.

-Here in passing we comment on the importance of spin polarization on the evaporative cooling efficiency, described in Sec. \ref{Evaporative cooling and transport}.
-Out of scientific curiosity, we performed eveporative cooling starting with unpolarized sample (using detuning $\Delta_{626}=2\pi\times 0.5$MHz), which was possible only in a very narrow $\textless 10$mG magnetic field region around zero magnetic field.
-Apart from the technical difficulty, eventually we barely achieve the onset of a Bose-Einstein condensate (BEC) with a tenfold compromised atom number.
+Out of scientific curiosity, we performed eveporative cooling (described in Sec.~\ref{Evaporative cooling and transport}) starting with an unpolarized sample (using detuning $\Delta_{626}=2\pi\times 0.5$~MHz), which was possible only in a very narrow $<10$~mG magnetic field region around zero magnetic field.
+Apart from the technical difficulty, eventually we barely achieve the onset of a BEC with a tenfold compromised atom number.
 Eventually the sample becomes polarized during the evaporation ramp but in that process dipolar relaxation heats the sample and impairs the evaporative cooling efficiency.